The future of Buy to Let in London- thoughts for Landlords past, present & future

 Much as is the case now, those of us looking to maintain, or grow, our market share will only be able to do so by going above and beyond for our Landlords and Tenants alike- resulting in a win/win for both parties.
 This is an approach we founded our company on and has stood us in good stead since we launched in 2004- and I know I am far from alone in this when I talk to other, high-quality agency operations.

-Longer term investments
+Longer term property investments

-I do believe, however, that investing into the London Buy to Let market will (increasingly) be a long-term venture as both capital appreciation and rental yields get squeezed over the coming years and decades.
+I do believe, however, that investing into the London Buy to Let property market will (increasingly) be a long-term venture as both capital appreciation and rental yields get squeezed over the coming years and decades.
 However, property will, I firmly believe, continue to be one of the most stable asset classes that will enable investors to create a stable investment to realise when they need it most- when they retire.

 In summary, the future is mysterious but exciting and represents an asset class where, short-term returns may reduce, but long-term returns will remain strong in a sector which is set to see the very best it has to offer in the years to come.